integrated-land-simulator/model_description/descript/matsiro.md

 $$

-The recharge rate $R$ can then be expressed as a function of the mean water table depth $\overline{z}$ as follows:
+Therefore, the recharge rate $R$ can then be expressed as a function of the mean water table depth $\overline{z}$ as follows:

 $$
 R = \exp (-f \overline{z} -\Lambda)  \tag{eq267}
 $$

-Under assumption 3, this is exclusively the groundwater runoff discharged from domain $A$.
+Under the third assumption, this is all of the groundwater runoff discharged from domain $A$.

 Next, if $R$ is substituted into [Eq.
 (264)](#eq264) , the following relationship of $z_i$ and $\overline{z}$ is obtained: